pswu11/tictactoe/README.md

 # Tic-tac-toe

 A simple CLI based tic-tac-toe game written in Go.

-This is my first project after I started to learn Go programming.
+This is my first programming project in Go.